jorgehf91/etch-a-sketch/README.md

 There are still one suggested feature to add: darken the color of the "brush" with each passing of the mouse.
 And more importantly, nail the CSS to:

--center the grid
+- center the grid
--implement CSS grid or Flexbox to make it a truly flexible project -and maintain the grid's size constant independently of the cells number.
+- implement CSS grid or Flexbox to make it a truly flexible project
+- and maintain the grid's size constant independently of the cells number.

 But so far is more than a passable solution to the lesson's challenge.